 Sourdough starter discard is the portion of your sourdough starter that you are not feeding.
 When you are "feeding" your starter to make bread with, you feed it equal parts water, flour, and starter.
 You can't feed your entire starter, as it doubles and sometimes triples in size, and that's a lot of starter to have on hand!
 Keep your excess sourdough starter in a mason jar in the refrigerator.
 If you are new to sourdough, be sure to check out this post all about how to keep your sourdough starter happy.

 What's in these Waffles?

 Sourdough Starter- To make this recipe you'll need some unfed sourdough starter.
 That means when you are going to feed your starter, keep the extra to use in recipes like this.
-If you need some great info on how to keep a starter, check out Deanna at Homestead and Chill has some really great info.

 Baking soda- Because the sourdough starter has some acid in it from the yeast and bacteria, the baking soda reacts to create the leavening agent in these waffles.
 Baking soda rises when it reacts with acid, baking powder rises when it is introduced to a liquid.